The Philly Spring Break Breakdown

 101 S. Third St.

 Band together to recreate Philadelphians’ war efforts and ways of life with hands-on craft demonstrations.
-The museum will host interpreters on April 13 and 14 portraying the “artificers” who served under Philadelphian Benjamin Flower as they repair old equipment and make new goods for the Continental Army.
-Guests can also witness daily activities and demonstrations from the Revolutionary period, including shoemaking, tailoring, and fencing.
+The museum will host interpreters on April 18 and 19 portraying the artisans and makers who served under Philadelphian Benjamin Flower as they repair old equipment and make new goods for the Continental Army.
+Guests can also witness daily activities and demonstrations from the Revolutionary period, and get hands-on in Revolution Place.

 525 Arch St.